The Effect of Time Series Distance Functions on Functional Climate Networks: Materials and methods

-\item\textit{Structure-based Distance Functions}: Different from feature-based measures, these functions identify and compare high-level structures in the series.
-Most of these use some parametric models to represent time series, e.g., ARMA and Hidden Markov Models (HMM).
-Compression-based measures (CDM) can also can be considered \citep{cilibrasi05,keogh07}.
+Different from feature-based measures, these functions identify and compare high-level structures in the series.
+Most of them use parametric models to represent time series, e.g., auto-regressive moving average (ARMA) or Hidden Markov Models (HMM).
+Compression-based measures (CDM) \cite{cilibrasi05,keogh07} can also be considered to belong to the structure-based distance functions.
 These measures use compressors like gzip or bzip2 to compress a time series.
-The distance between two time series is proportional to the difference between the size of the compressed files.
+The distance between two time series is proportional to the difference between the sizes of the compressed files.